 Ice-cream maker This is usually a freezable bowl which you can use with the main mixing tool to make your own ice-cream.

 What to look for

 More established mixer brands such as Bosch, Kenwood and KitchenAid have a wider range of attachments available to buy separately.
 If you aren't sure what you want, it's worth looking at mixers that have the option of buying extra accessories further down the line.

 Whatever attachments you decide on, make sure you buy the best mixer.
 The most important thing is that it won't let you down where it matters - with core baking jobs.
 Find out which mixers made it to the to of our tough tests, beating rival models to become Best Buy mixers.

 Do I need a mixer or a food processor?

-Some stand mixers will chop nuts, herbs and spices, but they don't tend to be quite as good at this as some or mini choppers which are specifically designed for this task and which can also tackle really hard ingredients, such as ice, nutmeg or coffee beans.
+Some stand mixers will chop nuts, herbs and spices, but they don't tend to be quite as good at this as some food processors or mini choppers which are specifically designed for this task and which can also tackle really hard ingredients, such as ice, nutmeg or coffee beans.